 Given the choice between the experience of Pain and Nothing, I would choose Pain. — The Wild Palms

-I was back in An Khe as well, for a debriefing at PIO, where I received some kudos for my work from the chief, Major Witters.
+I was back in An Khe as well, for a debriefing at PIO, with the Chief, Maj Witters, where I received kudos for my reporting from the Ambush and interviews with Maj.
+Gen. Norton and Hagemeister.
 Yet, I remained a PFC for five more months — nine in all — a lot longer than my peers.
 I was told later, that it was a “clerical oversight.”

 My infected, ingrown toenails were removed, and my previously unreported minor shrapnel burns from the Ambush were noted/treated at the dispensary in An Khe.
 Most painful were the toenails or the lack thereof which dogged me throughout my wet, hot, and humid tour.
 (Military issue jungle boots were known to be a bit uncomfortable, even when one could find the proper size.)